Installing Advanced Server with the Interactive Installer v10

 In addition to the cluster configuration options documented in the PostgreSQL core documentation, Advanced Server supports the following

---no-redwood-compat keywords to instruct the server to create the cluster in PostgreSQL mode.
-When the cluster is created in PostgreSQL mode, the name of the database superuser will be
+--no-redwood-compat instructs the server to create the cluster in PostgreSQL mode.
+When the cluster is created in PostgreSQL mode, the name of the database superuser is

-postgres, the name of the default database will be
+postgres and the name of the default database is

---redwood-like keywords to instruct the server to use an escape character (an empty string ('')) following the
+--redwood-like instructs the server to use an escape character (an empty string ('')) following the

 LIKE (or PostgreSQL compatible